dp-ml/2021-workshop-ICLR/index.md

 <h2 id="surveys">Invited Speakers</h2>

 <img style="float: left;" src="https://s3.amazonaws.com/uva-3cavaliers/derivatives/headshot/X10ceVxWSLNUorxpVp5K0JxTDGClveHGKZom4O5v.jpeg" style="width:200px;height:200px;">
-David Evans (University of Virginia)
+Speaker: David Evans (University of Virginia), Title: Inference Risks for Machine Learning
-Biography: David Evans (http://www.cs.virginia.edu/evans/) is a Professor of Computer Science at the University of Virginia.
-His research focuses on privacy and security on the web and empowering individuals to control how their data is used and shared.
-He won the Outstanding Faculty Award from the State Council of Higher Education for Virginia and was Program Co-Chair for the ACM Conference on Computer and Communications Security 2017 and IEEE Symposium on Security and Privacy 2009 and 2010.
+Biography: David Evans is a Professor of Computer Science at the University of Virginia where he leads a research group focusing on security and privacy (https://uvasrg.github.io).
+He won the Outstanding Faculty Award from the State Council of Higher Education for Virginia, and was Program Co-Chair for the 24th ACM Conference on Computer and Communications Security (CCS 2017) and the 30th (2009) and 31st (2010) IEEE Symposia on Security and Privacy, where he initiated the Systematization of Knowledge (SoK) papers.
+He is the author of an open computer science textbook (https://computingbook.org) and a children's book on combinatorics and computability (https://dori-mic.org), and co-author of a book on secure multi-party computation (https://securecomputation.org/).
+He has SB, SM and PhD degrees from MIT and has been a faculty member at the University of Virginia since 1999.

 <img src="https://webapp4.asu.edu/photo-ws/directory_photo/lsankar?blankImage=false&size=medium" style="width:200px;height:200px;">
-Lalitha Sankar (Arizona State University)
+Speaker: Lalitha Sankar (Arizona State University), Title: A Better Bound Gives a Hundred Rounds: Enhanced Privacy Guarantees via f-Divergences
 Biography: Lalitha Sankar is an Associate Professor in the School of Electrical, Computer, and Energy Engineering at Arizona State University.
-She was an Assistant Professor at ASU from 2012 to 2016.
-Prior to that she was a Research Scholar in the Department of Electrical Engineering at Princeton University working with H. Vincent Poor.
-She was also a Science and Technology Teaching and Research Fellow supported by the Council on Science and Technology at Princeton University.
+She received her doctorate from  Rutgers University, her masters from the University of Maryland and her Bachelors degree from the Indian Institute of Technology, Bombay.
+Her research is at the intersection of information theory and learning theory and its applications to identifying meaningful metrics for information privacy and algorithmic fairness.
+She received the NSF CAREER award in 2014 and currently leads an NSF-and Google-funded effort on using learning techniques to assess COVID-19 exposure risk in a secure and privacy-preserving manner.

 <img src="https://www.ece.cmu.edu/directory/images/faculty/J/gauri-joshi-800x8001.png" style="width:200px;height:200px;">
-Gauri Joshi (Carnegie Mellon University)
+Gauri Joshi (Carnegie Mellon University), Title: Biased Client Selection for Improved Convergence of Federated Learning
-Biography: Gauri Joshi is an Assistant Professor at ECE Department at CMU.
-Her interest is in stochastic modeling and analysis that provides sharp insights into the design of cloud and machine learning infrastructure.
-Her group is currently focusing on Distributed Machine Learning, Erasure Coding for Large-scale Parallel Computing, Multi-armed Bandits and Bayesian Optimization.
-Her research group is affiliated with the Parallel Data Lab (PDL) at Carnegie Mellon University.
-Before joining CMU in Fall 2017, She was a Research Staff Member at the IBM T. J. Watson Research Center.
-She completed my Ph.D. from MIT EECS in 2016 and received my B.Tech and M. Tech in Electrical Engineering from IIT Bombay in 2010.
+Biography: Gauri Joshi is an assistant professor in the ECE department at Carnegie Mellon University since September 2017.
+Previously, she worked as a Research Staff Member at IBM T. J. Watson Research Center.
+Gauri completed her Ph.D. from MIT EECS in June 2016, advised by Prof. Gregory Wornell.
+She received her B.Tech and M.Tech in Electrical Engineering from the Indian Institute of Technology (IIT) Bombay in 2010.
+Her awards and honors include the NSF CAREER Award (2021), ACM Sigmetrics Best Paper Award (2020), NSF CRII Award (2018), IBM Faculty Research Award (2017), Best Thesis Prize in Computer science at MIT (2012), and Institute Gold Medal of IIT Bombay (2010).

 <img src="https://warwick.ac.uk/insite/news/intnews2/graham_cormode_acm/250.jpg" style="width:200px;height:200px;">
-Graham Cormode (University of Warwick)
+Graham Cormode (University of Warwick), Title: Frequency Estimation in Local and Multiparty Differential Privacy
 <br />
-Biography: Graham Cormode is Professor at the department of Computer Science.
-His interests are in all aspects of the "data lifecycle", from data collection and cleaning, through mining and analytics, and private data release.
-From 2004-06, he worked at Bell Laboratories in the Internet Management Research Department.
-From 2006-2013, he was a researcher at AT&T Labs-Research.
-Between 2002 and 2004, he was a postdoctoral fellow at DIMACS, the Center for Discrete Mathematics and Computer Science.
-He completed his PhD at the Department of Computer Science at the University of Warwick, UK in 2002.
-He spent a year of his PhD studying in Cleveland, Ohio at Case Western Reserve University with the Electrical Engineering and Computer Science Department, and Summer 2000 at AT&T Shannon research labs.
+Biography: Graham Cormode works on topics in privacy and data summarization.
+He is a Fellow of the ACM, and recipient of the 2017 Adams Prize for Mathematics.
+He is co-author of the book "Small Summaries for Big Data".
 <hr/>

 {% comment %}